Wild Spirit Education Research & Citizen Science Projects

 Wild Spirit Education participates in and encourages others to participate in citizen science projects to better understand the natural world and to help support much needed research about nature.
 Below are listed some of the projects that we are involved and and how you can participate.
 If you have any questions about any of the projects, please do not hesitate to call or email us.

 Wild Spirit participates in bird banding, which is the process of capturing songbirds in mist-nets, collecting data on the bird (weight, age, sex, measurements, etc), placing a metal band on the leg and releasing the bird back to the wild.
 All of this is done without harming the birds.

 We assist in MAPS (Monitoring Avian Productivity and Survivorship), winter banding and saw-whet banding.
 We are one of the few facilities that bands year round.
 To view a Youtube video of Paul’s banding efforts click here.

 Ebird is a citizen science program through the National Audubon Society and the Cornell Lab of Ornithology.
 Wild Spirit reports many of our bird sightings through this easy interactive program.
 Visit the Ebird site here or contact us if you have questions about the program.

 The Great Backyard Bird Count (GBBC)

-Wild Spirit Education has been an embasador for the GBBC for many years.
+Wild Spirit Education has been an ambasador for the GBBC for many years.
 This citizen science program takes place each February across the world as individuals and groups watch and count the birds that visit their backyards.
 The data collected is submitted online so that researchers can use it to study trends in bird numbers.
 This is a fun way to get involved in nature in your own backyard.
 As an embasador for the program, Wild Spirit advertises the count, participates, and holds training sessions before the big weekend.
 To find out more about the GBBC click here.
-To see a list of training workshops, visit our Meetup page by clicking here.
+To see a list of training workshops, visit our Events page by clicking here.